-Robin Hood, BBC One (British)
+Robin Hood, BBC One (UK)

-Amazon Instant Video; BBC; BBC Shop; IMDb; TV.com; TV Tropes; Wikia; Wikipedia
+Amazon; BBC; BBC Shop; IMDb; TV.com; TV Tropes; Wikia; Wikipedia

 Well.
 It begins with Robin of Locksley returning home to England after some years away, fighting in the Crusades.
 Accompanying him is his manservant, Much, to whom Robin has promised his freedom and some land.
 However, Robin and Much obviously weren't the only ones away; while King Richard is fighting in the Holy Land, Prince John has been ruling the country in somewhat less honorable a fashion, I suppose.
 Though we don't see him in this series until season 3.
 Robin had a friend in Edward, the former Sheriff of Nottingham, but he's no longer in power.
 The new Sheriff, Vasey, given his position by Prince John, is a ruthless man who enjoys abusing his power, and the people have suffered under him, and his henchman, Sir Guy of Gisborne.